-To address these revenue challenges, D Cube identified the potential drivers of prescription sales, which were impacting physician’s sales behavior and helped in identifying which physicians were likely to decline in their drug prescription activities.
+To address these revenue challenges, D Cube Analytics identified the potential drivers of prescription sales, which were impacting physician’s sales behaviour and helped in identifying which physicians were likely to decline in their drug prescription activities.

 In order to predict prescription behavior decline, multiple machine learning models were developed and tested, which used physician’s data who were present in the client’s sales force system as targets.